valerybugakov/react-selectable-fast/README.md

 - `duringSelection` (Function) Callback fired rapidly during selection (while the selector is being dragged).
 Passes an array containing selectable items currently under the selector to the callback function.
 - `onSelectionFinish` (Function) Callback.
+- `onUnselectedFinish` (Function) Callback.
+Called at the same time as `onSelectionFinish`, this returns all the unselected values.
 - `onSelectionClear` (Function) Callback.
 - `onSelectedItemUnmount` (Function) Callback.
 - `enableDeselect` (Boolean) Enables deselect with selectbox.